rclone/rclone/docs/content/sftp.md

 [installation guide](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)).
 On a Windows server the shell handling is different: Although it can also be set up to use a Unix type shell, e.g. Cygwin bash, the default is to use Windows Command Prompt (cmd.exe), and PowerShell is a recommended alternative.
-All of these have bahave differently, which rclone must handle.
+All of these have behave differently, which rclone must handle.

 Rclone tries to auto-detect what type of shell is used on the server, first time you access the SFTP remote.
 If a remote shell session is